-I believe that the single most important thing in determining "readiness" for lessons is your child's interest in learning to play!
-If they are younger than 7, then you as a parent also need to be willing and able to assist them in their home practice sessions.
-You do not need to read music yourself -- just be available to read their assignment to them, and be encouraging.
+I believe that the TWO most important things in determining "readiness" for lessons is your child's interest in learning to play, and your willingness to schedule consistent home practice, and sit with them during practice if they are younger than 8.
+Parents do not need to read music yourself -- just be there to read their assignment to them, and be encouraging.

 Do I need to have a piano in my home?

 You will need to have at least a keyboard available for home practice.
 During your initial lesson interview, we will discuss the differences between electronic keyboards, digital keyboards, and (acoustic) pianos.
 You will need to be willing to purchase a full-sized (88-key) instrument by the end of your child's first year of study.